 How is Accounts Receivable Factoring Different from a Bank Loan?

-For example, if Hosts Staffing Agency were to be granted a loan, the business is required to prove its ability to pay back the loan by providing an experience and industry track record, a strong credit score, a valuable annual revenue and considerable assets such as real estate.
-If the agency were to obtain funds through invoice factoring, they would go through AR verification, meaning that if the account debtors are satisfied with the provided service or product characteristics and that the invoice amounts, terms and conditions are in order, the agency would be granted the needed funds.
+For example, if a factor grants Hosts Staffing Agency a loan, then the business needs to prove its ability to pay back the loan.
+Proof of such is evident in the company’s experience and industry track record.
+Other evidence is its strong credit score, valuable annual revenue, and considerable assets such as real estate.
+If the agency were to obtain funds through invoice factoring, then they would go through AR verification.
+Meaning, if the account debtors are satisfied with the provided service or product characteristics and that the invoice amounts, terms, and conditions are in order, then the agency would be granted the needed funds.

-Therefore, if a business possesses credit-worthy invoices and is willing to factor them, funding is available.
-This way, it would speed up its cash flow by taking advantage of already owned assets in a lapse of time in as little as 24 hours, whereas going for a loan would not only create a debt on the business balance sheet that it is expected to be paid back over a specific period, along with a high amount of interests in most cases but is also time-consuming as it can take weeks or even months.
+Therefore, if a business possesses credit-worthy invoices and is willing to factor them, then funding is available.
+Factoring would speed up its cash flow by taking advantage of already owned assets in a lapse of time in as little as 24 hours.
+In contrast, going for a loan would not only create a debt on the business balance sheet that it is expected to be paid back over a specific period, along with a high amount of interest in most cases.
+It is also time-consuming as it can take weeks or even months.

 Why use Accounts Receivable Factoring Services?

-Factoring businesses provide funding for companies of all sizes and stages and offer valuable options including credit protection, credit analysis, smart funding and collections services.
-It can play a fundamental part in a business funding mix, either as an alternative or complement to traditional funding options.
-Thus, whatever business you are running, no matter if you are a start-up or a long-established company, if you hold credit-worthy invoices, factoring is the most optimal option for a debt-free, cost-effective, quick proceeding solution to combat cash flow crunches.
-Bank loans are not your only resort, do not limit your options.
+Factoring businesses provide funding for companies of all sizes and stages and offer valuable options, including credit protection, credit analysis, smart funding, and collections services.
+Factoring can play a fundamental part in a business funding mix, either as an alternative or complement to traditional funding options.
+Thus, whatever business you are running, a start-up or a long-established company, if you hold credit-worthy invoices, then factoring is the most optimal option.
+It is debt-free, cost-effective, quick proceeding solution to combat cash flow crunches.
+Bank loans are not your only resort; do not limit your options.